avct/apexovernsq/README.md

 }
 ```

-For a more complete example look at the `nsq-log-tail` program in the `apps` sub-directory.
+For another example look at the `nsq-log-tail` program in the `apps` sub-directory.

 # Niceties

-Additionally we provide a few additional useful mechanisms.
+We provide a few additional useful mechanisms.

 ## NewApexLogServiceContext

-The function `apexovernsq.NewApexLogServiceContext`returns an apex log `Entry`with some standard fields set:
+The function `apexovernsq.NewApexLogServiceContext` returns an apex log `Entry` with some standard fields set:

    * "service" - the name of the process that is logging.
    * "hostname" - the hostname of the machine that created the log message.